Review articles on this site earn small revenue from purchasing products through affiliate links.

 Our top pick, the Houdini Lycan Balaclava, uses the innovative Airweb Knit™ material.
 It's a knit fabric created by combining Waveron™ and Deltapeak™ yarns, developed by Teijin, a company that's been creating a sensation in the outdoor industry recently, with Shima Seiki's 3D knitting technology, which has also been dominating the industry for several years.
 This insulating material offers exceptional softness, breathability, and a smooth texture, and it also eliminates the need for traditional waste disposal.
 While this fabric could be used to create a more active, high-end model, Houdini has chosen to create a sophisticated design that is comfortable for everyday wear.

-Four points to check out to choose the best balaclava
+4 things to check when choosing the best balaclava

 Point 1: Is the protection (heat retention and wind resistance) sufficient?

-One of the things that greatly affect the heat retention is the fabrics and materials used in balaclava.
-In the past, when it comes to warming materials for winter wear, traditional synthetic materials such as wool and acrylic were the mainstream, but the tingling texture of these materials became a problem, and there was still room for improvement to wear them on the face.
-Recently, various advanced materials have been replaced, allowing you to choose according to your purpose and purpose.
-Below, we will look at some of the materials that are becoming the mainstream these days.
+One of the factors that greatly influences the warmth of a balaclava is the fabric and material used.
+In the past, traditional wool and synthetic materials such as acrylic were the mainstream for warmth in winter wear, but these had the drawback of being itchy to the touch, and there was still room for improvement when wearing them on the face.
+Recently, however, various advanced materials have taken over, and you can choose one based on your purpose and use.
+Below, we will look at the materials that are becoming mainstream in recent times

 Typical fabrics used in balaclavas: fleece and active insulation